vladovsiychuk/saga-orchestrator-ddd-chat/README.md

 - **Flow Explanation**:
     - **Data Retrieval**: findDomainEvents fetches a stream (Flux) of events associated with the specified room from the repository.
-    - **Stream Filtering**: takeUntil is used to process events up until the event with the matching operationId is encountered, ensuring that only relevant events up to a specific point are considered.
+    - **Stream Filtering**: takeUntil is used to process events up until the event with the matching operationId is encountered.
     - **State Reduction**: reduce aggregates the events to reconstruct the room's state incrementally.
-Here, each event is applied to the room object, which mutates its state according to the event's nature.
+Here, each event is applied to the room object.
+Returns a room object (Mono<Room>) with all events applied.

-This method showcases how reactive streams are employed to efficiently manage state reconstruction in a non-blocking, event-driven manner, leveraging the strengths of the Reactor framework to handle asynchronous operations effectively.

 ## 3. Testing